the-events-calendar/the-events-calendar/readme.txt

 = [6.1.4] TBD =

 * Fix - Ensure the block editor includes support for user-defined custom CSS classes.
 [TEC-4724]
+* Fix - Our logic to include `tribe_events` post type on the tag archive page was incorrectly bleeding into other queries happening on the page.
+This narrows the scope for the `WP_Query` post type overrides and avoids situations where Divi templates were not loading properly.
+[TEC-4819]

 = [6.1.3] 2023-07-13 =